tech-qasim/my-minimal-site/src/content/posts/MD-configuration.md

 This document provides a comprehensive guide for Markdown configuration in the Litos theme, including front matter settings and image display options.

+## Create a New Post

+To create a new Markdown file, follow these steps:

+1. Navigate to the `src/content/posts` directory.
+2. Create a new Markdown file with a `.md` extension.

 ## Front Matter Configuration

 The front matter in Markdown files is managed through Astro Content Collections, which enforces a consistent structure across all posts.
 Below is a detailed specification of available front matter properties: